oofrancisoo/kubernetes-hackfest/labs/helm-setup-deploy/README.md

         Server: &version.Version{SemVer:"v2.10.0", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
         ```

-        > It can take a minute or so for Tiller to start
+        > **Note:** Because Tiller runs as a pod on Kubernetes just like any other application, it can take a minute or so for Tiller to download and spin up on the cluster.

 2. Create Application Insights Instance